-Bailey’s Irish Coffee
+The Best Bailey’s Irish Cream Coffee

 Small metal pitcher pouring Bailey's Irish cream into a cup of coffee.

 This is the kind of drink you’ll want to linger over, letting the warmth of the mug sink into your hands and the foamy whipped cream coat the top of your lips.
+“Nothing is sexier than a whipped cream mustache.” -An Irishman somewhere, probably.

-Maybe make some Stove Top Hot Chocolate for the kids, while the grown ups enjoy their own special holiday drink.
 However you choose to indulge, we think you’ll love this Bailey’s Irish Coffee.

 Glass mug filled with Irish Coffee with bottle of Bailey's Irish Cream in the background.

-• Traditional Irish Coffee: Add the brown sugar to the brewed coffee, but substitute 2 ounces Jameson whiskey for the Bailey’s.
+• Traditional Irish Coffee: Add the brown sugar to the brewed coffee, but substitute 2 ounces of Jameson whiskey for the Bailey’s.
 Top with whipped cream.

 • Iced Bailey’s Coffee: Stir the sugar into the hot brewed coffee, then pour over ice before stirring in the Bailey’s.
 Cold brew coffee is also perfect for this.